 As the next generation of agriculturalists are learning more about the ways of farming, it is critical to ensure safety precautions are being taken.
 “The best way to prevent these injuries is to keep young children out of the farm worksite,” Salzwedel said.
 “This would mean not giving them rides on tractors or taking them into the barn during milking.
 Having children in child care centers or safe play areas, rather than the farm worksite, would prevent many of these injuries and deaths.”

 Salzwedel also recommends assessing a youth’s abilities, both physical and cognitive.
 If they are assigned work consistent with their abilities, many of these injuries and fatalities can be avoided.
 Using Agricultural Youth Work Guidelines will help a parent or supervisor determine if a youth has the ability to safely perform a job.
+You can find more info at fundingwaschools for kids safety.

 In an effort to educate farm families about farm related injuries, The Marshfield Clinic Research Institute hosts an annual Child Agricultural Injury Prevention Workshop to teach those in the industry about common injuries and how they can be prevented.